yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### Challenges

+- Emphasize creating opportunities for players to make their own decisions, so that their choices have the greatest possible impact.
 - Monsters and obstacles are another way to inform the party of the dungeon's story.
 - Try to create a sense of peril without making obstacles seem unbeatable.
 - Overtly dangerous areas and creatures should be obvious.
 - Create combat encounters that can be avoided with critical thinking or problem solving.

-### Interactions
+### NPCs & Factions

 - Include NPCs for the players to engage with.
 These characters should _want_ to stay in the dungeon.
+- NPCs (and even monsters) should communicate with the PCs, even during combat.
+Have them make threats, suggest compromises, or try to persuade the PCs whenever possible.
 - Create factions with their own goals and agendas.
+Everyone wants something, and has a limit to what they might do to get it.
 - Factions should interact with one another, as well as the PCs.
+They should act _regardless_ of what the PCs may do.
+- Factions have hierarchies and divisions, both of which the PCs can potentially exploit to their own advantage.

+### Describing a Dungeon

+- Constantly re-state the party's surroundings, where they are in physical space, and what each character's senses are detecting.
+- Don't tell them how they feel.
+Say, "a long, jagged knife" rather than "an evil-looking knife."
+- Always reiterate what is _about_ to happen.
+Does the flaming barrel look stable, or like it might explode?
+- Describe elements to help orient the party to their surroundings.
+  - How close is a PC to a potential danger?
+Are they above it, or below it?
+  - What side of an object is a PC standing in?
+Are they inside or outside a room, building, or structure?

 ## Establish a Theme